openvinotoolkit/npu_plugin/sw_runtime_kernels/README.md

 #### JTAG test creating/porting
-Low level sw-kernel JTAG testing system in vpux-plugin is being developed on the base of ICV tests in firmware.vpu.iot repo for UPA shave SW layers.
+Low level sw-kernel JTAG testing system in vpux-plugin is being developed on the base of [ICV tests in firmware.vpu.iot repo for UPA shave SW layers].
 Vpux-plugin JTAG testing system uses some elements from firmware.vpu.iot repo including building system.
 Low-level vpux-plugin JTAG tests builds and executes for two platforms KMB and VPUX37XX (on EVM KMB board and VPUX37XX moviSim correspondingly).